Updated: Nov 28, 2022

 Injured victims of motorcycle accidents may be entitled to file a lawsuit against multiple defendants in some cases.
 However, in certain cases, an insurance provider can attempt to shift some of the blame back to the plaintiff.
 If they get away with it, the amount of money available for punishment will be reduced.

 For example, if you were found to be 25% at fault for the motorcycle accident, your settlement would be decreased by 25%.
 You'll need a motorcycle accident attorney in Los Angeles to defend you from being wrongly accused.

 Some people believe that motorcyclists are less responsible drivers than other drivers.
 Have you ever been subjected to this kind of prejudice?
 While everybody has the right to their own opinion, they can hurt your chances in court.

-Sure, there are drivers who pace, weave, and drive irresponsibly on motorcycles, just like there are drivers who do the same on automobiles.
-On the other hand, the majority of motorcyclists are skilled drivers who simply want to enjoy the trip and arrive at their destination safely.
+Sure, some drivers pace, weave and drive irresponsibly on motorcycles, just like there are drivers who do the same on automobiles.
+On the other hand, most motorcyclists are skilled drivers who simply want to enjoy the trip and arrive at their destination safely.

 What impact would prejudice or bias toward motorcyclists have on your personal injury case?